SPECIAL NOTE FOR ACADEMIC YEAR 2020-2021

 The Office of Student Support and Transitions, Division of Student Affairs, has implemented a new online route for faculty members to raise issues of concern related to their students: http://report.fsu.edu.
 In addition to using the system to report instances of sexual misconduct, violations of the Student Conduct Code (for non-academic behaviors), and ADA issues, instructors may provide information about students who are exhibiting any academic, emotional, or physical behavior that concerns them.
 Reported classroom behavior issues are routed to the Student Situation Resolution Team, a group composed of academic and student affairs administrators, law enforcement, and counselors/health care providers to ensure that students of concern receive the assistance they need to navigate the university environment with minimal disruption to themselves and others.
 Note that report.fsu.edu is not intended as a way to report emergencies.
 If you believe that you need to report an emergency, please call FSUPD at 850-644-1234.

 Student Academic Relations Committee

 The Faculty Senate Committee on Student Academic Relations (SARC) hears appeals from students who allege that decisions about their academic work have been made improperly or unprofessionally in colleges or schools.
 The Committee is a last resort for grievances and does not rule on academic work itself, but on procedures and faculty actions that affect academic work or evaluations of work.
 Referral to SARC takes place through the Associate Vice President for Faculty Development and Advancement (644-6876 or https://fda.fsu.edu).

 Student Conduct Code

 The Student Conduct Code governs disruptive behavior in the classroom as well as other non-academic expectations for student conduct.
-The Student Conduct Code is implemented by the Office of Student Rights and Responsibilities, Dean of Students Department, Division of Student Affairs.
+The Student Conduct Code is implemented by Office of Student Support and Transitions, Division of Student Affairs.